gohugoio/hugo/content/en/getting-started/installing.md

 This installs the "extended" Sass/SCSS version.

+This option is not recommended because the Hugo in Linux package managers for Debian and Ubuntu is usually a few versions behind as described [here](https://github.com/gcushen/hugo-academic/issues/703)

 ### Arch Linux

 You can also install Hugo from the Arch Linux [community](https://www.archlinux.org/packages/community/x86_64/hugo/) repository.
 Applies also to derivatives such as Manjaro.